"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Sudhir Dnyaneshwarrao Pathare.
 Effect of asana on agility, abdominal strength and leg power of college students.
-International Journal of Physical Education, Sports and Health.
-2016; 3(5): 98-100.
+Int J Phys Educ Sports Health 2016;3(5):98-100.